furnivall/ChatterPipe-rs/README.md

 `cargo install chatterpipe`

 ## Setup/Configuration
-Before using ChatterPipe for the first time (or at any time of your choice), run the setup command to configure your custom parent prompt.
+Before using ChatterPipe for the first time (or at any time of your choice), run the setup command to configure your custom parent prompt:
+`ctp setup`

 The default prompt is as follows:
 ```
 Summarise the following in 300 tokens or less.
 Give your best attempt